LarsBehrenberg/impressionistarts.larsbehrenberg.com/content/posts/edouard-manet.md

 authorList:
   - quote: Everything is awesome!
     author: Some author
+  - quote: Everything is even more awesome!
+    author: Another author
 ---
 **Edouard Manet was born in 1832, the first child of Auguste and Eugenie.**